 Dr. Yim specializes in traditional and laser cataract surgery, multi-focal lenses, minimally invasive glaucoma surgery, traditional glaucoma surgery, pterygia and chalazion removal, general and diabetic eye exams, and glasses/contact lens fitting.
 Dr. Yim was the first to implant several glaucoma devices in the state of Hawaii and strives to bring cutting edge technology, procedures, and the most advanced care to the people of Hawaii.

 Being a local boy, Dr. Yim’s goal was to return to Hawaii to give back to the community that raised him.
-As a medical student, he volunteered for the Homeless Outreach and Medical Education Clinics providing health care for the under-served.
+As a medical student and now as a faculty of the medical school, he has continued his volunteer work for the Homeless Outreach and Medical Education Clinics providing health care for the under-served.
 During residency, he traveled to West Africa with the Himalayan Cataract Project to perform vision-restoring eye surgeries and to establish a sustainable eye care infrastructure in Ghana.
 For his community service efforts during residency, he received the Lee Family Community Service Award at the Bascom Palmer Eye Institute.
 During his free time, he enjoys playing football and basketball, hiking, and spending time with his family.